20 mins read

 4) Procurement

-Once all planning, design, and budgeting are ready, contractors put together a procurement strategy that involves bidding and selecting subcontractors and suppliers to ensure the quality standards and goals of the project are met.
+Once all planning, design, and budgeting are ready, contractors put together a construction procurement strategy that involves bidding and selecting subcontractors and suppliers to ensure the quality standards and goals of the project are met.
 Sometimes, when the project requires special materials or equipment, the owner begins procurement even before the GC is hired.
 However, in most cases, the GC is responsible for procuring materials and equipment.

 The GC uses construction specifications, including a bill of quantities, to ensure the right quantities and quality of materials, equipment, and labor are procured and shipped on-site according to the expected schedule.